 The BIG debate:

-So, when I first got this book about a year ago, Dave, my significant other and me got into this huge flipping argument about it.
+So, when I first got this book my significant other and me got into this huge flipping argument about it.
 He walked past my desk when I was working, saw it, and said, “Hey are you reviewing that?”
 I said yes, I’m planning to eventually.
 He picked it up, looked at it and said, “I’d NEVER buy this book!”

 I was a little stumped and asked why not.
 He said, “Anderson took all the fun out of the wedding with the cover!”
-When asked to explain Dave says, “She’s got too many words on there.”
+When asked to explain he said, “She’s got too many words on there.”
 Huh?
-Let’s see what Dave’s talking about…
+Let’s see what the BF is talking about…

-He was adamant about this.
-Dave likes weddings and according to him, this book’s cover was sucking the fun and joy out of weddings.
+He was adamant about this even though he likes weddings but according to him, this book’s cover was sucking the fun and joy out of weddings.
 When I asked what he’d like to see on the cover he said, “How to have an easy and fun green wedding – period.”
 Being me, I don’t think being socially responsible or eco-friendly sucks the fun out of anything.
 I don’t get the reasoning.
-In any case we went 40 rounds of I’m right, you’re wrong and finally agreed to disagree.
+In any case we went 40 rounds of I’m right, you’re wrong and finally had to agree to disagree.